ClearView Logo

 What Are the Symptoms of Glaucoma?

 The symptoms can vary depending on the type of glaucoma, but many individuals experience no noticeable symptoms in the early stages.
-Here’s a breakdown of symptoms associated with different types:
+The glaucoma symptoms vary depending on the type but often go unnoticed in early stages:

 • Open-Angle Glaucoma: Often asymptomatic in the early stages.
 As the condition progresses, patients may experience gradual loss of peripheral vision, leading to tunnel vision.